MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/asynchronous-refresh.md

 - Cancel refresh operations

 > [!NOTE]
-> During preview, this feature was known as Asynchronous refresh.
-However, in Power BI, a standard refresh using the Refresh Dataset REST API by its inherent nature also runs asynchronously.
+> During preview, this feature was known as Asynchronous refresh with REST API.
+However, in Power BI, a standard refresh using the Refresh REST API by its inherent nature also runs asynchronously.

 ## Base URL